osg-htc/virtual-school-2021/docs/materials/gpus/part1-ex2-cpu-jobs.md

 The job can now be submitted with `condor_submit cpu-job.submit`.
 Once the job is done, check the files named after the job id for the outputs.
+Where did your job run?
+Based on the logs coming from `tensorflow` can you confirm that the CPU was in fact used?